wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/ciscat/ciscat.rst

 Use case: Scheduling CIS-CAT executions
 ---------------------------------------

-.. versionadded:: 3.4.0
+.. versionadded:: 3.5.0

-New scheduling options have been added for the CIS-CAT module which allows the user to decide when to launch CIS scans in every agents.
+New scheduling options have been added for the CIS-CAT module which allows the user to decide when to launch CIS scans in every agent.

 As it is described in the :doc:`CIS-CAT section <../../../reference/ossec-conf/wodle-ciscat>` of the reference documentation, there are available some new options that we could mix to reach the desired behavior.